 Lead, Environment and Climate Programs - Workplace - Alex Berthin grew up in Victoria, where he obtained a diploma in Environmental Technology.
 After obtaining his Bachelor of Science in Natural Resource Conservation from UBC, he began finding ways to develop his passion for leadership, conservation and sustainability.
 New to Alberta and Calgary, he is eager to explore the city and help work towards making Calgary a model of sustainability.

-Coordinator, Environment and Climate Literacy - Children and Youth (on leave until early 2018) - Raine Sillito spent her youth exploring nature and growing food with her family in rural Alberta.
+Coordinator, Environment and Climate Literacy - Community - Raine Sillito spent her youth exploring nature and growing food with her family in rural Alberta.
 A permaculture course inspired her to work with children and explore her passion for education, sustainable living and creating space for social innovation.
 When she's not studying for her graduate degree in Integral Learning, she enjoys reading, painting, and developing theatre projects.

 Environment and Climate Educator - A native Calgarian, Stephanie Aleksiuk spent her youth tagging along with her dad as he researched the Back-to-the-Land Movement; beginning her love for the natural world.
 Since earning her BA in Canadian Studies, she's been raising a family and aims to pass her care for the earth to them.
 When she’s not volunteering, you may find her walking her dog, running, or reading.